Steeven9/motd/README.md

 ![MOTD-Screenshot](screenshot.png)

 Custom MOTD scripts based off of PlexMOTD.
-This is running on Ubuntu, and the scripts are split into manageable chunks.
+This is running on Ubuntu or Debian, and the scripts are split into manageable chunks.

 ## Installation
 1. Run the motd install script: